-There are times when a trust is far better than a will, and times when a will is more convenient, perfectly sufficient, and capable of legally ensuring certain things that cannot be promised or demanded in a trust.
+There are times when living trusts are far better than wills, and times when a will is more convenient, perfectly sufficient, and capable of legally ensuring certain things that cannot be promised or demanded in a trust.

 Estate planning is the art of determining which is best, and to what degree, and for what purpose.
 Sometimes, the best answer is not to choose between them, but to use their combined potential in just the right way.
 At other times, it is much easier to keep things simple, and negate your legal costs.